Sunscreen Part 1

 As a “Type 01” in the “Skindex” (more on this later), I personally have always been vulnerable to UV light.
 Into middle age, I am now developing pigmentation & actinic (solar) keratoses: “rough patches of skin caused by damage from years of sun exposure” (NHS UK) which have led to visits to a Dermatologist through the NHS.
 Some of these patches have been treated with gels, some removed.
 These patches haven’t developed as a result of sunbathing, as growing up I was always covered with hat, sleeves, sunscreen & not encouraged to lie in the sun.
 I have, like many of us, been caught out & ended up burning several times in my life – falling asleep in the “shade”, bodyboarding in the sea on a cloudy day.
 So I’m well aware that I’m high on the risk list & that I routinely need sun protection.

 But choosing a sunscreen can be so confusing for consumers.
-With the terminology - SPF, UVA, UVB, the star rating, broad spectrum… how do you know what to choose?
+With the terminology - SPF, UVA, UVB, the star rating, broad-spectrum… how do you know what to choose?
 Does the label make any sense?
 And then there are the different types of sunscreen – “Chemical” & Organic, “Physical” or “Mineral & Inorganic and in more recent years, Nano versions of these.
 Next, environmental concerns & health concerns about the ingredients or even the packaging.
-And the marketing - Water resistant, Reef friendly, for Kids, for Face, for Body… How you know where to start?
+And the marketing - Water-resistant, Reef friendly, for Kids, for Face, for Body… How do you know where to start?
 And after all that, what about our Vitamin D?

 I’ve set out to try & demystify sunscreens & to help make it easier for you to choose.
 I’m neither a doctor nor a dermatologist – so I have researched online through reputable sites such as the British Association of Dermatologists (BAD), the NHS, Cancer charities & the sunscreen brands themselves.
 I’ve referred to EU Cosmetic Legislation, tapped into industry resources & studied scientific papers.
 For Part 2, I’ve also made direct communication with brands & marine charities, to get their take on environmental & health concerns.
 All references/sources are in the footnotes.